 This fascinating memoir by global grilling authority Steven Raichlen reveals how a kid from Baltimore—armed with a degree in French literature—launched a barbecue revolution worldwide.

-Known for multiple popular PBS shows and internationally bestselling books, Raichlen is the man who re-invented modern barbecue—a passion that led him to 75 countries on 6 continents, earning 5 James Beard Awards and an induction into the Barbecue Hall of Fame.
-Long before that, though, he was a French literature scholar, medievalist, translator at a prestigious Parisian cooking school, restaurant critic, wine-and-spirits writer, and novelist.
+Known for his popular PBS TV shows and internationally bestselling books, Raichlen is the man who re-invented modern barbecue—a passion that led him to 75 countries on 6 continents, earning 5 James Beard Awards and an induction into the Barbecue Hall of Fame.
+Long before that, though, he was a French literature scholar, medievalist, translator at a renowned Parisian cooking school, restaurant critic, wine and spirits writer, and novelist.

-With candor and passion, Man on Fire shares the formative moments that shaped Raichlen’s career, including the early struggles as a freelance writer, his breakout success with The Barbecue Bible, and how an awkward first appearance on The Today Show kicked off a television career spanning more than two decades in English, French, and Italian.
-From friendship with Julia Child to a private grilling class for Howard Stern to a battle with the Iron Chef in Tokyo (he won), Raichlen reveals how he overcame childhood tragedy to become “America’s Master Griller” (Esquire).
+With candor and passion, Man on Fire shares the formative moments that shaped Raichlen’s career, including the early struggles as a freelance writer, his breakout success with The Barbecue!
+Bible, and how an awkward first appearance on The Today Show kicked off a television career spanning more than two decades in English, French, and Italian.
+From friendship with Julia Child to his first multi-million copy bestseller, from a private grill session with Howard Stern to a battle with the Iron Chef in Tokyo, Raichlen reveals how he overcame childhood tragedy to become “America’s Master Griller” (Esquire.)

-Readers will gain insider insights into live fire cooking (after all, Raichlen founded Barbecue University®), and the life lessons that helped shape his extraordinary career—plus 25 recipes including authentic Baltimore crab cakes, medieval mulled wine, mango-spacho from his adopted Miami, and the ribs that beat the Iron Chef.
+Readers will gain insider insights into live fire cooking (Raichlen is the founder of Barbecue University®), and the life lessons that helped shape his extraordinary career—plus 25 recipes including authentic Baltimore crab cakes, medieval mulled wine, mango-spacho from his adopted Miami, maple sriracha chicken wings from Quebec, and the barbecued ribs that beat the Iron Chef in Tokyo.